sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     1. Let `document-site` be `document`'s "site for cookies" (as defined in {{document-requests}}).

-    2. If `document-site` is not same-site with `site`, return a globally unique identifier.
+    2. If `document-site` is not same-site with `site`, return a freshly generated globally unique identifier.

 3. Return `site`.